je-an/jean-dom-util/README.md

 ## Support
 Supports AMD eco system.
 If there is no loader, DomUtil is registered as a browser variable.

+## Warning
+Do not use it in Internet Explorer 11 or lower

 ## Code Example
 - Use it as browser variable
 ```js